project-nano/releases/README.md

 You can set up all Nano services in a single server, then scale to cluster with hundreds of server.

-Please visit [Wiki](https://github.com/project-nano/releases/wiki/home_en) for more details, or [video](https://www.nanos.cloud/en-us/demo.html) demonstrates building Nano platform in two x86 servers.
+Please visit [Wiki](https://github.com/project-nano/releases/wiki/home_en) for more details, or watch this [video: "build your private cloud in 3 minutes"](https://www.nanos.cloud/en-us/demo.html) for demonstrating.

 Available in current version(v 0.1):